-Language Arts Lab is a supplemental course that provides students with individualized or small group instruction designed to support success in completing course work aligned with the Indiana Academic Standards for English Language/Arts focusing on the writing standards.
+Language Arts Lab is a supplemental course that provides students with individualized or small group instruction designed to support success in completing coursework aligned with the Indiana Academic Standards for English Language/Arts focusing on the writing standards.
 All students should be concurrently enrolled in an English course in which class work will address all of the Indiana Academic Standards.

+- •Recommended Grade Level: 9, 10, 11, 12

+- •Recommended Prerequisites: none

-Credits: 1 to 8 credits.
+- •Credits: 1 to 8 credits.

-This course allows for successive semesters of instruction for students who need additional support in any or all aspects of the writing standard
+- •This course allows for successive semesters of instruction for students who need additional support in any or all aspects of the writing standard

+- Counts as an Elective for all diplomas